 You may celebrate Labor Day with your team whenever it works for your team, even if you are closed for the Labor Day holiday.
 An optional potluck that weekend or a small thank you gesture before or after the three-day weekend can show your staff that you appreciate their contributions.
 Showing staff appreciation can go a long way in boosting morale which is always good for business, and Labor Day is a holiday made specifically for this reason.

-For more about what you can do for bonuses and perks for Labor Day, or questions about your obligations as an employer under your state labor laws, contact a Rocket Lawyer On Call® attorney.
+For more about what you can do for bonuses and perks for Labor Day, or questions about your obligations as an employer under your state labor laws, reach out to a Rocket Lawyer network attorney

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.